sboesen/remotely-save/README.md

 See [here](./docs/how_to_debug/README.md) for more details.

+## Troubleshooting

+### password_not_matched
+If you get a `password_not_matched` error while syncing, try:

+1. making a backup of your vault
+2. removing the vault folder on your remote sync service
+3. syncing again.

 ## Bonus: Import And Export Not-Oauth2 Plugin Settings By QR Code

 See [here](./docs/import_export_some_settings.md) for more details.